 Haga Park Museum

 The Copper Tents houses Haga Park Museum and a café.
-Until 16 September it is also housing sale from the Royal Gift Shop.

 The Copper Tents are close to Gustav III's Pavilion, surrounded by a large meadow that slopes down towards the water.